obotx/open-source-robotics/README.md

 </br>

-# Help to reduce inequity
+# Help to reduce inequity by universal income

+- full manpower automation
+- every robot highly taxed
+- less inequity (universal income)
 - reducing children's work
-- fewer robotic jobs done by humans
+- no robotic jobs done by humans
-- less inequity

 **160 million children are working.**
 The latest global estimates indicate that the number of children in child labour has risen to 160 million worldwide – an increase of 8.4 million children in the last four years, according to UNICEF and ILO